soupnasty/techheroes/README.md

 # Tech Heroes API Documentation

 ## Summary
 Get on-demand advice from seasoned software engineers from all disciplines.
-A user will be able look through a list of Heroes (seasoned developers.
+A user will be able look through a list of Heroes (seasoned developers).
 They can then request a call from a Hero.
 The Hero will either accept or decline.
 If a Hero accepts, a time is agreed upon and each person will get a text reminder 15 min before the call.
 The text will include the conference number to dial into.
 After the call, the Hero is paid.

 ## Authentication